cginternals/cpplocate/README.md

 # C++ Locator Library

-*cpplocate* is an [MIT licensed](http://opensource.org/licenses/MIT), cross-platform C++ library that provides tools for applications to locate themselves, their data assets, as well as dependend modules.
+*cpplocate* is an [MIT licensed](http://opensource.org/licenses/MIT), cross-platform C++ library that provides tools for applications to locate themselves, their data assets, as well as dependent modules.

 In the context of cross-platform applications, locating data assets belonging to an application or library is not an easy task.
 Depending on the situation, data assets can occupy different locations on a system: in a development tree, data might be located relative to the executable in a build directory, when installed into the system, they might be located in a global directory such as ```/usr/share``` or ```C:\Users\...\AppData```, while for self-contained installs they might be located relative to the executable.